Emma Kennedy

-Emma Kennedy (born Elizabeth Emma Williams on 28 May 1967) is an English actress, lawyer, comedian, travel writer, television presenter and author.
+Elizabeth Emma Williams (born 28 May 1967), known professionally as Emma Kennedy, is an English/Irish actress, lawyer, comedian, travel writer, television presenter and author.

 Early life and education

 The daughter of teachers, she was educated at Hitchin Girls' School, and St Edmund Hall, Oxford.
 At Oxford in 1987, she worked with (among others) Richard Herring and Stewart Lee in comedy troupes the Seven Raymonds and The Oxford Revue.
 After graduating she trained and practised as a solicitor, including work in corporate law, human rights law, and intellectual property law.

 Acting career

 Kennedy first met close friend Mel Giedroyc, who was appearing with the Cambridge Footlights, at the Edinburgh Festival in 1988.
 Later she became a script editor for Giedroyc's double act with Sue Perkins, and worked as a writer for the Mel and Sue series Late Lunch.
 Kennedy presented the last series of The Real Holiday Show on Channel 4 in 2000.